scilons/scilons-eval/README.md

 * ```ner```: Named Entity Recognition.
 NER tasks are evaluated using Macro F1 on the span level.

-* ```pico```:  A equence labeling task where the model extracts spans describing the Participants, Interventions, Comparisons, and Outcomes (PICO) in a clinical trial paper.
+* ```pico```:  A sequence labeling task where the model extracts spans describing the Participants, Interventions, Comparisons, and Outcomes (PICO) in a clinical trial paper.
-Evaluated using macro-F1 on the token evel.
+Evaluated using macro-F1 on the token level.

 * ```dep```: